AdobeDocs/cloudmanager-api-docs/advancing-and-cancelling-steps.md

 #### Resume Paused Deployment

-The body to resume a paused deployment step step passes `resume` as `true`:
+The body to resume a paused deployment step passes `resume` as `true`:

 ```javascript
 {